codeSamurai0/VPN-Switcher/README.md

 This script was written for practicing coding in Linux shell script.
 It doesn't do much other than automating a few commands.

-To make it executable, type "chmod +x vpn-switcher.sh" in terminal, then run it in terminal.
+To make it executable, type:
+<li>chmod +x vpn-switcher.sh</li>
+<li>After that run it in terminal</li>
+It can be put into home folder so when opening a new terminal, it can be run immediately by typing.
+<li>./vpn-switcher.sh</li>